Dysperse/API/README.md

 ## Meet Smartlist.

-Smartlist is a free home inventory app that lets you keep track of what you have in your home, and helps you save money.
+Carbon is a free home inventory app that lets you keep track of what you have in your home, and helps you save money.

 ## Why?

-Tracking what you have in your home can be painful, and Smartlist makes it easier.
-Smartlist helps you control how much you spend, set financial goals, and more
+Tracking what you have in your home can be painful, and Carbon makes it easier.
+Carbon helps you control how much you spend, set financial goals, and more

 ### A bit about us

-Smartlist started in 2020, around the peak COVID-19 crisis.
-Smartlist is **non-commercial**, **open-source**, and **free, forever**!
+Carbon started in 2020, around the peak COVID-19 crisis.
+Carbon is **non-commercial**, **open-source**, and **free, forever**!

 ### By students, for students & families

 Hey!
 I'm Manu.
-I started Smartlist as a middle school project.
+I started Carbon as a middle school project.
 I often found my parents struggling with home inventory, shopping lists, and more.
 That's why I wanted to build Smartlist: Home inventory for free!

 ## Top contributors